"I'm happy my toaster went home" - Tiwa reacts as fine ladies flood her show

-- Nigerian singer Tiwa Savage left many of her female fans In Stockholm, Sweden, after she hyped how beautiful they were
+- Nigerian singer Tiwa Savage left many of her female fans in Stockholm, Sweden, exicited after she hyped how beautiful they were

 - Tiwa, who revealed a male fan had been trying to woo her during her tour, said she was happy he didn’t come to her show in Stockholm